Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 1. **This step is critical.** Store the modified `customizations.yaml` file in the `site-init` repository in the customer-managed location.

-   If not done, these changes will not persist in future installs or upgrades.
+   If this is not done, these changes will not persist in future installs or upgrades.

    ```bash
    ncn# kubectl delete secret -n loftsman site-init